katalogs/learning-hours/specification-pattern/Facilitation.md

 Since a specification is an `encapsulation of logic` in a `reusable form` it is very simple to thoroughly unit test, and when used in this context is also an implementation of the humble object pattern.

+- Code source of the connection is available in the `SpecificationDemo` folder
+    - Make a demo of it

 ## Concrete Practice (35 min)
 - Implement the missing `Specification(s)` to pass the tests